Mastering Linear Equations in Two Variables Questions on the SAT

 Elimination

-Another method is elimination, which is useful when the equations are in the standard form.
-Take the system 2x+3y=62x + 3y = 6 and xy=2x - y = 2.
-By manipulating these equations (for example, multiplying the second equation by 3), you can eliminate one of the variables when you add or subtract the equations from each other.
+Take the system 2x + 3y = 6 and x - y = 2.
+By manipulating these equations (multiplying the second by 3), you can eliminate one variable when you add or subtract the equations.

-Additionally, it's important to consider special cases.
-For instance, if the solution results in a contradiction like 0=50 = 5, it indicates that the system of equations has no solution.
+If the solution results in a contradiction like 0 = 5, it indicates that the system has no solution.
+Despite having no solutions, this case is frequently a valid answer choice on SAT multiple-choice questions.

-If the checking process results in a always-true statement like 0=00 = 0 for every variable value, it implies that the system has infinitely many solutions, and just like no solutions, infinitey many solutions is also a valid answer choice on the exam.
+If the process results in an always-true statement like 0 = 0, the system has infinitely many solutions.
+This is also a valid answer choice on the exam.

 Checking Your Solution

 If time allows, always check your solutions.
-For linear equations, you can substitute your found values back into the original equations to ensure they satisfy all given conditions.
-This step confirms the accuracy of your solution and helps identify any possible calculation errors.
+Substitute your found values back into the original equations to ensure they satisfy all given conditions.

-Another method of checking involves graphing both equations and observing if the solution corresponds to the point of intersection.
-For linear equations, this graphical check can be quite effective, especially for visual learners.
+Another method involves graphing both equations and observing if the solution corresponds to the point of intersection.

 Example Problems